 Meet the Team

-Diane and Kat are fellow competitors, athletes and teammates; and happen to be mother and daughter.
+Diane and Kathleen are fellow competitors, athletes and teammates; and happen to be mother and daughter.
 Diane has invested in her own fitness over the last decade to improve her agility abilities and overall health.
-Likewise, Kat also invests in her fitness as an elite level obstacle course racer and ultra-marathon runner having completed 50 mile and 100 mile races.
+Likewise, Kathleen also invests in her fitness as an elite level obstacle course racer and ultra-marathon runner having completed 50 mile and 100 mile races.
 Both are avid readers, plant-based eaters and actively engage in process of self-improvement.

 4 time AKC/USA European Open Team Member